Land Conservation

 Phase 1 Buffer Zone: 80% Complete

-We have raised over $500,000 to purchase and protect more than 400 acres of land surrounding our sanctuary.
+We have raised close to $1M to purchase and protect more than 600 acres of land surrounding the sanctuary.

-Our next step is to purchase three 35 acre parcels of land surrounding our sanctuary for a complete buffer zone of preserved habitat.
+Our next step is to purchase three 35 acre parcels of land surrounding the wolves for a complete buffer zone of preserved habitat.

-Phase 2 is to prioritize the protection of 600 acres of waterways and drainages around our sanctuary.
+Phase 2 is to prioritize the protection of waterways and drainages around the sanctuary.
 This means preserving the Promontory Divide Drainage southwest of Mission:Wolf and the Williams Creek Drainage area to the northeast.
 This land contains vital riparian habitat.
 With its protection, we would also prevent the development of over 50 septic systems that would drain directly into the San Isabel National Forest.

 Interactive Land Conservation Map